joakimk/minimapper/README.md

 p user.errors.full_messages # Name can't be blank
 ```

-### Loading all the data you need before acting on it
+### Loading related data

-When using minimapper you generally want to load all data you need upfront whenever possible as you don't have lazy loading.
+When using minimapper don't have lazy loading.
 We haven't gotten around to adding the inclusion syntax yet, but [it's quite simple to implement](https://gist.github.com/joakimk/5656945).

 ### Uniqueness validations and other DB validations